 bags of rubbish from Aarons Hill and Eashing Lane.
 Next date for going 'Wombling' TBC.

-Barbara and Hilda "Keeping Britian Tidy" in 2000 on Ockford Ridge.
-Sadly this is still very relevant today.
+"Keeping Britian Tidy" on Ockford Ridge.
+Sadly this is very much needed.

 Several members went on a Sunday afternoon walk to Peper Harrow with their four legged friends!
 Pictured left are Dinah, Jacky and Wendy sitting on the bench dedicated to Jacky's husband George, outside Peper Harrow Church.